decodedsports/DecodedSports.com/README.md

 MrElo is like scikit-learn but for modeling ratings between competitors.
 It implements the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) created by [Mr. Arpad Elo](https://en.wikipedia.org/wiki/Arpad_Elo) in 1960.

-Also, included are some non-Elo based rating algorithms.
+Future work will include other non-Elo based rating algorithms.

-Code coming Soon!

 ### OptiMight